 - ↻ Request changes

-This instantly changes their status indicator to green or orange, depending on their choice.
-So you can easily see which documents need more work and which ones can move on to the next review step.
+This instantly changes their status indicator to green or orange, depending on the choice they make after they’ve finished reviewing the document.
+So you can easily see which shared files need more work and which ones can move on to the next review step.
+This is particularly helpful if you’re reviewing a financial or a legal document with a strict deadline.

 Make stakeholders accountable to keep quality high